 Do you know someone in prison who might be eligible to leave early?
 Wouldn’t you like to know if you could see them again sooner?
 Contact our Columbus, OH criminal defense attorneys from The Meranda Law Firm LTD today for more information about the judicial release process!

 The judicial release process can be quite complicated and surrounded with red tape.
 Applications will be met with heavy scrutiny and it may be necessary to back your statements with a lawyer who can make sense of the rules.
 Additionally, if you apply but do not give solid reasons as to why you should be allowed judicial release, then it is unlikely that your request will be granted.
-With the help of a criminal defense attorney from our firm, we could construct an intelligent, reasonable argument on your behalf.
+With the help of our criminal defense attorneys in Columbus, Ohio from our firm, we could construct an intelligent, reasonable argument on your behalf.

 Some aspects of judicial release are quite intricate, including those involving:

 When applying for judicial release, it must be done on a case-by-case basis and on a sentence-by-sentence basis.
 This means that if you have been issued consecutive sentences, you will need to request judicial release for each one.